freebsd/freebsd-src/doc/html/_sources/admin/admin_commands/kadmin_local.rst.txt

     **delete_principal** [**-force**] *principal*

-Deletes the specified *principal* from the database.
+Deletes the specified *principal* or alias from the database.
 This command prompts for deletion, unless the **-force** option is given.

 This command requires the **delete** privilege.